topherCantrell/class-IntroJava/README.md

   - TBD
 - Java added "modules" after this course was made.
 The course needs a lecture on modules and instructions on adding "maze.jar" and "vehicles.jar".

+### Modules

+When you create a new JavaProject, Eclipse will use "module" features by default.
+We look at modules later in the course, but for now be sure the "Create module-info.java file" checkbox is NOT CHECKED.

 ## Module 1
 - [01 Introduction](Topics/Introduction)
 - [02 Eclipse](Topics/Eclise)